MicrosoftLearning/MB-230-Dynamics365forCustomerService/Instructions/Labs/Lab[MB-230]_M05Lab03_OC.md

 To successfully complete this exercise, you are going to need three items:
 --------------------------------------------------------------------------

--   A mobile device that you can text from.
+-   A mobile device that you can text from. *(You do not not have to participate in this lab if you do not want to use your mobile device or you do not have one.)*

 -   The Omnichannel Administration application open in a browser tab.